 Critical Thinking Meets Art: A Lesson that Sheds Light on the Theme of Hanukkah

-The following Hanukkah lesson is based on the work of Project Zero, a Harvard Graduate School of Education program focused on enhancing learning through the arts.
+This Hanukkah lesson is based on the work of Project Zero, a Harvard Graduate School of Education program focused on enhancing learning through the arts.
 This method prompts students to think critically about content, “making thinking visible,” according to an article about the method in Forbes.

 This lesson - from Make, Create, Celebrate: Jewish Holidays Through Art - uses art as a lens to examine the theme of light.
 It’s built around Project Zero’s See/Think/Wonder routine.
-Elizabeth Diament, the Senior Educator at the National Gallery of Art and consultant for Make, Create, Celebrate, explains that has written that, “using questions drives learning and uncovers complexity.”
+Elizabeth Diament, the Senior Educator at the National Gallery of Art and consultant for Make, Create, Celebrate, explains that “using questions drives learning and uncovers complexity.”
 It’s designed for grades 4-6.

 Hanukkah Lesson: Creating Light